Annual Flooring Maintenance Cost Calculator

 Enter Floor Area

-Input the total square footage of the flooring you are maintaining.
-This is used to calculate the cost per square foot.
+Input the total square footage of the floor area being maintained.
+This is used to compute per-square-foot metrics and overall replacement reserves.

 3. 3